codio/site/source/docs/console/project-description.html.markdown

 ![Project Settings](/img/docs/console-screen.png)

-To add or edit this description, you will need to open up the project and then select the Settings option from the Project dropdown menu in the left of the top toolbar.
+To add or edit the project description, open up the project and then select the Project->Settings from the menu.

 ![Project Settings](/img/docs/project-settings.png)